THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 If you have lost any items make sure that you go to Guest Services before you disembark.
 If you realize after you have left the ship that you have left any items behind you can call (407) 566-3734.
 Or you can follow this link for an online form.

-Sometime during the early hours of disembarkation day, a print out of your onboard account will be pushed under your stateroom door.
+Sometime during the early hours of disembarkation day, a print out of your onboard account will be left in the fish extender outside your stateroom.
 If you disagree with any of the charges on your account you will need to visit Guest Services.

 Obviously, it isn’t ideal to leave sorting out any onboard account questions or objections right until the last minute.
 Your onboard account is shown on your television throughout the cruise.